We all know how hard it is to get the attention of free users and even harder to turn them into paying customers.

-- People using a competitive solution — make sure you mention your USPs and compare your tool to alternatives.
+- People using a competitive solution — ensure mention your USPs and compare your tool to alternatives.

 - Too expensive — offer discounts to your most engaged users.

-7. Make them act on your CTAs by demonstrating value
+8. Make users act on your CTAs by demonstrating value

 Don’t want to sound desperate in your follow-up emails?
-Then, demonstrate value.
+Then, demonstrate value across your copy.

 Getting users to take actions = getting users to risk (in the form of time or money spent on their end.)

-When you send trial follow-up emails, make sure to state why people need to go back to your app, activate that feature, upgrade, etc. In other words, why should they take the risk (think about their desired outcome)?
+When you send trial follow-up emails, write landing pages or even in-app copy, state why people need to return to your app, activate that feature, upgrade, etc. In other words, why should they take the risk (think about their desired outcome)?